 Do we Recommend XM Australia?

-We recommend that you try out XM because they are licenced by ASIC which is a Tier-1 financial regulator as well as CySEC and DFSA which are Tier-2 financial regulators, these regulations make the broker score low on risk.
+XM is licenced by ASIC which is a Tier-1 financial regulator as well as CySEC and DFSA which are Tier-2 financial regulators, these regulations mean they are mandated by the laws of Australia to protect your funds and you can seek redress legally in the event of default.

 XM Markets have moderate fees, as they offer commission-free trading on all accounts with competitive spreads, and offer free deposits/withdrawals.
 They also process deposits and withdrawals relatively faster than some brokers.
-Note that they charge dormant account fees of US$5 after only 90 days of inactivity.
+They charge dormant account fees of USD 5 (AUD 8) after only 90 days of inactivity.

 The customer support of XM is fair, as their live chat is responsive during working hours and the email and phone are also active, although the email support is slow.